 Step 3: decide where to store your research data during a project

 Proper storage of your research data is essential to ensure its safety and security.
 UTS has several storage solutions that can be tailored to your research needs during a project.
-The table below describes some key storage platforms and the data classifications they support.
-For a more comprehensive list including access instructions, see the Collecting and Storing your Research Data at UTS information sheet.
+This Research Data Storage page describes the available storage platforms, the data classifications they support, and provides access instructions.

 Step 4: archive your research data at the end of a project

-At the end of your project, the eResearch Store is the single place to store your research data and have it managed for the mandatory retention period.
+At the end of your project, you are required to archive your data and create a Data Record.
+The eResearch Storage option is the single place to store your archived research data and have it managed for the mandatory retention period.

 If your project data is under 10GB you can store the data by creating a Data Record in Stash.